oracle-livelabs/adb/shared/adb-speaks-human/integrate-genai/integrate-genai.md

     The workshop deployment step already set up a resource principal for your database and enabled the **`MOVIESTREAM`** user to use that principal (for more information, see [Use Resource Principal to Access Oracle Cloud Infrastructure Resources](https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/resource-principal.html#GUID-E283804C-F266-4DFB-A9CF-B098A21E496A)).
 This means that the ADB resource (i.e. your ADB instance) needs access to OCI Generative AI.
 The OCI policy you created in the previous lab authorized that access.

 3. Create a Select AI profile.
+Copy and paste the following code into your SQL Worksheet.
+A confirmation box is displayed.
+Click **Allow**.
+Next, click the **Run Script** icon.

     ```sql
     <copy>